Richard C. Macke

-Richard Chester Macke was a naval aviator and rear admiral in the United States Navy.
-He last served as Commander of United States Pacific Command (USPACOM) from July 19, 1994 until January 31, 1996.
+Richard Chester Macke (January 4, 1938 – December 7, 2022) was a naval aviator and a former admiral in the United States Navy.
+He last served as Commander of United States Pacific Command (USPACOM) from July 19, 1994, until January 31, 1996.

 After his navy career, Macke served as a vice president of Wheat International Communications Corporation.

 Naval career

 Macke graduated from the United States Naval Academy with a Bachelor of Science degree in 1960.
 After graduation, he reported to flight training at NAS Pensacola, Florida.
 After training at several other air stations, he was designated a Naval Aviator in August 1961.
 He then reported to Attack Squadron 23 (VA-23) at NAS Lemoore, California and flew A-4 Skyhawks from the aircraft carrier USS Midway.

 In 1965, Macke was selected for Test Pilot Training and entered the United States Navy Test Pilot School at NAS Patuxent River, Maryland.
-Following graduation, he served in the Weapons System Test Directorate of the Naval Air Test Center, participating in the initial trials of the A-7A, Corsair II aircraft.
+Following graduation, he served in the Weapons System Test Directorate of the Naval Air Test Center, participating in the initial trials of the A-7A Corsair II aircraft.
 He next went to VA-27, flying A-7s and completing more than 150 combat missions in Southeast Asia from the aircraft carrier USS Constellation.